 This has a knock-on effect on the organisms that rely on the plants for food.
 When blue green algae dies off, the cells sink into the water to be broken down by microbes, a process that requires oxygen.
 This results in a biological oxygen demand, which decreases the concentration of oxygen in the water, adversely affecting fish and other aquatic life.
 This has serious ramifications for the ecosystem as a whole.

-Using Aquaread’s optical sensor for monitoring blue green algae in water
+Using Aquaread’s optical sensor for blue green algae testing

 Aquaread’s blue green algae testing meter is an optical sensor that is a submersible, fixed response fluorometer.
 Using freshwater settings for phycocyanin, an orange light is emitted by the device.
 The algae absorbs the energy from the light and emits, or fluoresces, red light.
 For marine blue green algae (phycoerythrin), a green light is transmitted and the algae fluoresces orange light.
 The blue green algae sensor measures the amount of light emitted by the algae, which indicates the concentration of algae in the water sample.
 Our optical sensor can measure phycocyanin in the range of 0 – 300,000 cells/mL and phycoerythrin in the range of 0 – 200,000 cells/mL.

 Using a fluorometer to measure levels of blue green algae in water is not as accurate as measurements that can be made in a laboratory, using cell counting or molecular analysis.
 The accuracy can be affected by; interference from other species and compounds that fluoresce at similar wavelengths, differences in the fluorescent response between different species of blue green algae, differences in the fluorescent response caused by temperature and ambient light, and interference caused by turbidity.